Artemio Panganiban

-Artemio Villaseñor Panganiban Jr. (born December 7, 1936) is a Filipino jurist.
-He served as the 21st Supreme Court Chief Justice of the Philippines from 2005 to 2006.
+Artemio Villaseñor Panganiban Jr. (born December 7, 1937) is a Filipino jurist.
+He served as the 21st Chief Justice of the Supreme Court of the Philippines from 2005 to 2007.

 Early life and education

-Panganiban was born on December 7, 1936, in Manila in a poor family.
-His parents were Artemio Panganiban Sr. and Patricia Villaseñor.
+Panganiban was born on December 7, 1937, in Sampaloc,Manila in a poor family.
+His parents were ethnic Pampanga natives Artemio Panganiban Sr. and Patricia Villaseñor.
 He graduated with "Honorable Mention" from the Juan Luna Elementary School in 1950.
-He also finished with "Honorable Mention" from the Victorino Mapa High School in1954.
+He also finished with "Honorable Mention" from the Victorino Mapa High School in 1954.

-Panganiban was granted a University of the Philippines scholarship, but failed to enroll because his impoverished parents could not afford the then 15-centavo bus ride between Diliman and the family's small rented apartment in Cataluna Street, Sampaloc, Manila (nonetheless he was bestowed in 1998 with a membership in the UP Chapter of the Phi Kappa Phi honor society).
-He earned a degree of Associate in Arts summa cum laude at the Far Eastern University in 1956.
+Panganiban was granted a University of the Philippines scholarship, but could not enroll because his impoverished parents could not afford the then 15-centavo bus ride between Diliman and the family's small rented apartment in Cataluna Street, Sampaloc, Manila, which caused him to enroll as a scholar at the prestigious Far Eastern University (FEU).
+He took up a scholarship and earned a degree of Associate in Arts summa cum laude at the Far Eastern University in 1956.
 He also earned a degree of Bachelor of Laws, and graduated cum laude also at the Far Eastern University in 1960.
-Prior to his graduation, he was named as the 1959 "Most Outstanding Stuudent" of Far Eastern University.
-In the 1960 Philippine Bar Examination, he placed sixth, with a rating of 89.55%.
+Prior to his graduation, he was named as the 1959 "Most Outstanding Student" of Far Eastern University.
+Nonetheless he was bestowed in 1998 with a membership in the UP Chapter of the Phi Kappa Phi honor society.

+Bar topnotcher

+In the 1960 Philippine Bar Examination, he was under the weather and hospitalized at FEU Hospital before taking the bar exam at the University of the East (UE).
+The dean Jovito R. Salonga convinced him to not quit and he finished the four week-bar exams, and even placed sixth, with a rating of 89.55%.
 In 1997, he was given an honorary doctorate degree in law by the University of Iloilo.
 He was a founder and former president of the National Union of Students of the Philippines from 1958 to 1959 and legal consultant to the Education Secretary and to the National Board of Education from 1963 to 1965.
 Panganiban was also conferred a Doctor of Laws (Honoris Causa) degree by the Far Eastern University in 2002, by the University of Cebu in 2006, by Angeles University, in 2006, and by the Bulacan State University, in 2006.